diisles/Project-4/README.md

 ### Overview

 For my project 4, I will be creating a **Mapping to a Dropped pin app!**
 Think a barebones uber/lyft app.
-In other words a user drops a pin to mark theor current location.
+In other words a user drops a pin to mark their current location.
 They then hit a button that will show other users(drivers) within a 5 mile radius to them and track theses users/drivers as their location changes in reference to the dropped pin.